3mdeb/blog.3mdeb.com/source/_posts/2017-05-19-kanban-method-in-a-consulting-company.md

 by reducing the volume of communication and grouping it into individual pages.
-At this moment we are able to follow tasks of every employee in our company individually so now we don't have to look for another tool but maybe in future we will try to mix some metodologies for better work.
+At this moment we are able to follow tasks of every employee in our company individually so now we don't have to look for another tool but maybe in future we will try to mix some methodologies for better work.